 Leo’s Deli, Framlingham.
 Just a few minutes drive from Windmill Lodges, this small but perfectly formed deli sells delicious local product and glorious Belgian chocolates – just the place to stock up for luxuries for your stay!

-The small village of Earl Soham, again, just a few minutes drive from the Lodges, has a renowned butcher – John Hutton (we recommend the pork, leek and apricot sausages) and a well-stocked deli and coffee shop, Eat Anglia.
-Here they serve Earl Soham’s own brand of coffee – Paddy & Scott’s – which is now stocked in mainstream outlets such as Waitrose.
+The small village of Earl Soham, again, just a few minutes drive from the Lodges, has a renowned butcher – John Hutton (we recommend the pork, leek and apricot sausages) and a well-stocked deli and coffee shop.

 Suffolk Food Hall – a showcase for quality local food with provenance.
-Voted Best Butcher in Suffolk in 2008 and packed with local food specialists across its 8,000 square feet.
+Voted Local food champions in the 2014 Countryside Alliance Awards the hall is packed with local food specialists across its 8,000 square feet.
 Suppliers include free-range pork from Blythburgh, local Red Poll beef, Spring Hill Farm lamb, Sutton Hoo chickens and fresh-caught Lowestoft fish.
 There’s a delicatessen offering Hamish Johnston cheeses, antipasti and charcuterie from the on-site butchery; an artisan bakery and chocolatier.
 They also run cookery demonstrations and other ‘foodie’ events.

 Snape Maltings – a day out in itself, the old maltings on the river at Snape have been converted into a shopping and eating complex, complete with a superb food and kitchen shop.